gordonfreemanfree/VPS-First-Setup-Ubuntu/README.md

 adduser <yournewuser>

 ```
 It will be prompted to first enter the password of the current user and then to choose a password for <yournewuser>.
-Please choose a **strong password** and safe it in your password manager.
-Make sure your don't loose it.
+Please choose a **strong password** and safe it in your password manager.(If you don't have one - go get it.
+You need it in crypto.
+But after this tutorial.)
+Make sure you don't loose it.
 There is no need to fill in the information like name, room ....just leave it blank.

 ### make him a sudoer
 Now we have a new user.
 We want to add the <yournewuser> to the sudo list because the new user has limited rights.